 This is how it is for most dairy cows, at least the ones stocking our supermarket shelves.
-All of this happens so that we, people, can take that milk — intended for the artificially conceived calf that has been forcibly separated from its mother who is then over-milked to produce beyond healthy capabilities — and make cheese.
+All of this happens so that we, people, can take that milk — intended for the artificially conceived calf that has been forcibly separated from its mother who is then over-milked— and make cheese.

 Thus, it would seem eating cheese is an indirect act of animal cruelty.

 Generally, people don’t necessarily feel great about what happens to these dairy cows, and such a stark examination of the life of a normal factory-farmed dairy cow will inspire a series of hypotheticals, like …

 But if we don’t milk cows, they feel pain: Only if their natural systems have been abused and mutated, their nursing children taken away but simulated by human intervention to keep the cow producing milk in an unnatural way, will a cow experience some unworldly discomfort from an overstuffed utter.
 Just look at the way lactation and weaning happens for every other milk-producing mammal.

 But if I buy only organic: The mass production of milk, be it organic or not, still uses the same system.
 And, in fact, organic production simply means the cows are not given the antibiotics to keep them somewhat healthier in these conditions.
 In short, organic milk products are more for the consumer’s state of mind — marketing — than really looking out for the animals, who still undergo the factory-farmed experience.

 But if I buy only from small, independent farms: This seems and is a less abusive proposition.
 Nevertheless, to some degree, some amount of these things will have to happen for a cow to give enough milk to make commercial products, even on a small scale level such as the local farmer’s market.
 Cows, though now genetically engineered to produce more milk, are not biologically supposed to give people milk this way.